lfit/releng-docs/docs/ansible.rst

      .. note::

-        The ``ansible-galaxy`` command creates a directory named ROLE_NAME so call it from outside of the repo directory and pass it the name of the repo.
+        The ``ansible-galaxy`` command creates a directory named ROLE_NAME so call it from outside the repo directory and pass it the name of the repository.

 #.
 Change directory into the ROLE_NAME directory
 #.
 Create a .gitignore::